 Use your Platinum card to pay the $100 Global Entry fee and Amex will automatically reimburse your account for that amount.
 This benefit does apply to authorized user accounts as well (as long as they pay with their cards).
 Global Entry is a nice system that lets you bypass most of the lines when reentering the U.S. from abroad.
 However, for many of us an even bigger benefit is TSA PRE.
 By having global entry, you automatically qualify for TSA PRE (which is mostly used for domestic travel).
 With TSA PRE, you can enter the faster TSA PRE security lines, keep your shoes on, and keep laptops and liquids in your bag.
 If you haven’t tried it, let me just say it’s awesome.
 I’m pretty sure it has saved me at least once from missing a flight.
 And, it has certainly saved me multiple times from extremely long security lines.
 Yes, there are times where the TSA PRE line is just as long as the other lines (especially during peak business travel hours), but I still appreciate keeping my shoes on, etc.

-Once you get your card, call Amex at 1-800-525-3355 to get your SPG account upgraded to Gold status.
+Once you get your card, call Amex at 1-800-525-3355 to get your Marriott account upgraded to Gold status.
 SPG Gold status gives you the following perks:

 - Room upgrades, when available

 - Welcome gift: bonus points